-If you’ve ever had blood drawn or an intravenous injection, you’ve experienced a venipuncture procedure.
-This is the term used to describe any puncture of the vein in a medical setting and can be performed to remove blood from the body or to add substances like medication, fluids and diagnostic dyes.
-While this is a very common medical procedure most people are familiar with, many patients have questions about the possibility of complication.
+If you’ve ever had blood is drawn or intravenous injection, you’ve experienced a venipuncture procedure.
+This is the term used to describe any puncture of the vein in a medical setting and can be performed to remove blood from the body or to add substances like medication, fluids, and diagnostic dyes.
+While this is a very common medical procedure most people are familiar with, many patients have questions about the possibility of complications.

 Inflammation and Infection Risks of Venipuncture

 Any time the surface of your skin is broken, the U.S. National Library of Medicine reports, there is some risk of infection.
 Proper cleaning of the site prior to puncture dramatically reduces any infection risk, though patients with compromised immune systems and the elderly are more likely to experience serious blood infections like sepsis.

 Cellulitis is another rare complication, but it’s more likely to occur when fluids are administered than after a simple blood draw.
 Cellulitis is inflammation or infection below the surface of your skin, and while rare, can usually be treated with oral antibiotics at home.

 Researchers at The University of Maryland Medical Center state that some patients will occasionally bleed longer than is expected after a venipuncture procedure.
 Most of the time, bleeding complications occur in patients with medical conditions like hemophilia, or those taking blood thinners, aspirin therapy, and some other drugs.